On the $\epsilon$-Free Inference Complexity of Absorbing Discrete Diffusion: Truncated Uniformization in Absorbing Discrete Diffusion

-For \emph{masked} discrete diffusion, Lemma~\ref{lem:out_degree_rate_wrt_time} (with proof in Appendix~\ref{app_sec:prof_out_degree_rate}) shows that the outgoing rate can be bounded instead by \begin{lemma}[Bound of the outgoing rate] Consider a CTMC whose transition rate function $R^\to$ is defined as Eq.~\eqref{eq:fwd_transtion_rate_func}.
+providing a uniform upper bound on the total outgoing rate \(R^\gets_t(\vy)\).
+For \emph{absorbing} discrete diffusion, the outgoing rates at varying times can be upper bounded as established in Lemma~\ref{lem:out_degree_rate_wrt_time} (see Appendix~\ref{app_sec:prof_out_degree_rate} for the proof). \begin{lemma}[Bound of the outgoing rate] Consider a CTMC whose transition rate function $R^\to$ is defined as Eq.~\eqref{eq:fwd_transtion_rate_func}.
 Then, for any $\vy$, the reverse transition rate function satisfies

-\end{lemma} Compared to \eqref{ineq:ogr_upb_unif}, this bound explicitly depends on \(\numMask{\vy}\), the number of mask tokens in \(\vy\).
+\end{lemma} Compared to \eqref{ineq:ogr_upb_unif}, this bound explicitly depends on \(\numMask{\vy}\), the number of absorbing states in \(\vy\).
 Since \(\numMask{\vy}\le d\), it is strictly smaller than the uniform bound in \eqref{ineq:ogr_upb_unif}.
-Furthermore, \(\numMask{\vy}\) decreases monotonically as the reverse process proceeds, which progressively enlarges the gap in outgoing rate between masked and uniform discrete diffusion.
-Because a lower outgoing rate implies fewer expected discrete score evaluations for each time $t$, masked discrete diffusion can be significantly more computationally efficient.
+Furthermore, \(\numMask{\vy}\) decreases monotonically as the reverse process proceeds, which progressively enlarges the gap in outgoing rate between absorbing and uniform discrete diffusion.
+Because a lower outgoing rate implies fewer expected discrete score evaluations for each time $t$, absorbing discrete diffusion can be significantly more computationally efficient.

-From an empirical perspective, a central observation is: \emph{during inference, masked discrete diffusion only updates (denoises) masked tokens, whereas uniform discrete diffusion attempts to re-denoise tokens that have already been denoised.} Hence, in masked discrete diffusion, particles are more likely to remain unchanged at each step, leading to a smaller outgoing rate (and thus smaller \(\beta_t\)) over \([0,T]\).
-Consequently, fewer discrete score evaluations are required, underscoring the computational advantages of masked compared to uniform discrete diffusion.
+From an empirical perspective, a central observation is: \emph{during inference, absorbing discrete diffusion only updates (denoises) absorbing states, whereas uniform discrete diffusion attempts to re-denoise states that have already been denoised.} Hence, in absorbing discrete diffusion, particles are more likely to remain unchanged at each step, leading to a lower outgoing rate (and thus smaller \(\beta_t\)) over \([0,T]\).
+Consequently, fewer discrete score evaluations are required, underscoring the computational advantages of absorbing compared to uniform discrete diffusion.

-\paragraph{Mask-aware truncation and algorithm proposal.} In practice, we approximate the reverse transition rate \(R^\gets_t(\vy',\vy)\) by a learned neural score \(\tilde{v}_{t,\vy}(\vy')\), yielding
+\paragraph{Absorbing-aware truncation and algorithm proposal.} In practice, we approximate the reverse transition rate \(R^\gets_t(\vy',\vy)\) by a learned neural score \(\tilde{v}_{t,\vy}(\vy')\), yielding approximate reverse transition rate, i.e.,

 as dictated by Lemma~\ref{lem:absorbing_reverse_de} and Eq.~\eqref{def:discrete_score_est}.
 Because \(\tilde{v}\) is a learned estimator, the outgoing rate \(\tilde{R}_t(\vy)\) may have no explicit upper bounds, complicating control over the expected number of discrete score evaluations.
 To mitigate unbounded transition rates, prior work typically imposes a bounded-score assumption on \(\tilde{R}_t(\vy)\), restricting it to remain below a fixed constant~\citep{liang2025absorb} or to grow as a function of the inference time~\citep{chen2024convergence}.
 However, such assumptions can severely impact inference efficiency because the chosen upper bound \(\beta\) directly governs Step 2 of uniformization, as described in Eq.~\eqref{eq:step2_unif}.
 When \(\beta\) is unknown, it can be treated as a hyperparameter.
 Setting \(\beta\) too small may yield an infeasible probability $1 - \beta^{-1} \tilde{R}_t(\vy) < 0$, forcing the algorithm to fail; setting it too large preserves feasibility but inflates complexity in direct proportion to \(\beta\).
 Thus, tightening this bounding scheme is crucial for balancing both correctness and computational efficiency in uniformization-based inference.